alecramsay/T/docs/commands/inspect.md

 # inspect

-Show descriptive statistics for the numeric columns of a table.
+Show descriptive statistics for the numeric columns of the table on the top of the stack.
+By default, show all numeric columns.
+If a string is provided, show only columns with that string in the name.

 ## Examples